Marcus-Dudas/arizona-demo/README.md

 ![Screenshot](image.png)
 # Description

-Blender was used to make 3D models, three.js & react-three-fiber with @react-three/drei library was used to integrate models.
+Blender was used to make 3D models.
+Three.js & react-three-fiber with @react-three/drei library were used to integrate and animate models.
 The result is a responsive, interactive 3D representation of Arizona where users can manipulate the scene by clicking on counties and toggling contextual overlays.
 It's just a learning project for 3D modeling and associated frontend development, particularly with react, three.js, and supporting libraries.

 # Technology